For login information, please contact firstname.lastname@example.org

 - You are a layperson who is committed to helping childbearing families

-- You are a birth doula, nurse, or other birth professional who wants to expand your services to include postpartum care
+- You are a birth doula, nurse, or another birth professional who wants to expand your services to include postpartum care

 EXPERIENCED – This pathway for certification is the right choice for you if:

-- You are currently certified with another recognized postpartum doula organization and have been actively practicing for a minimum of two years
+- You are currently certified with another recognized postpartum doula organization, such as DONA or CAPPA, and have been actively practicing for a minimum of two years

-- You have been certified as a postpartum doula within the last two years through ICEA or another recognized postpartum doula organization and actively practiced for a minimum of two years while certified, but your certification has expired within the last two years.
+- You have been certified as a postpartum doula within the last two years through ICEA or another recognized postpartum doula organization, such as DONA or CAPPA, and actively practiced for a minimum of two years while certified, but your certification has expired within the last two years.

 ICEA Certification Candidate Qualifications

 The examination consists entirely of 75 multiple-choice questions.
-There are no short answer or essay questions.
-The examination is an online “closed book” exam, and must have a proctor present during the entire exam.
+There are no short answers or essay questions.
+The examination is an online “closed book” exam and must have a proctor present during the entire exam.
 1.5 hours is given to complete the examination.
 The score is based on the number of correct answers.